 ADR Chambers is the Authorized Nominating Authority (the “ANA”) in Ontario.
 The role of the ANA is set out in the Construction Act, R.S.O.
 1990, c.
 C.30, as amended (the “Act”) and the Ontario Regulation 306/18 (the “Regulations”).
 The ANA administers a fast and cost-effective adjudication regime for payment disputes in construction contracts.
 The ANA will be known as Ontario Dispute Adjudication for Construction Contracts (“ODACC”) and its services will be available across Ontario.

 The Act and Regulations establish a dispute adjudication regime for construction contract disputes in Ontario.
-ODACC will commence operation on October 1, 2019.
+ODACC commenced operation on October 1, 2019.
 Parties to construction contracts may refer payment disputes to ODACC adjudicators for expedited determinations.
 ODACC oversees and administers the statutory adjudication regime.

 Key goals of ODACC include:

 - Proportionality in the conduct of an adjudication, and the desire to avoid excess expense (that is, the cost of the process should be proportionate to the amount in dispute);

 - Civility, procedural fairness, competence, and integrity in the conduct of adjudications; and

 - Ensuring that the duties performed within the adjudication processes are exercised consistently, impartially, and efficiently.

 More information on the adjudication regime can be obtained from the following link: ODACC website.

 ODACC invites individuals to apply to become ODACC adjudicators.
 Adjudicators for ODACC must hold a valid certificate of qualification to adjudicate (a “Certificate”) issued by ODACC.

 To be eligible to hold a Certificate, an adjudicator applicant must meet the following criteria: